HcKide/ImageSetClassificationFramework/README.md

-# Image Set Classification Framework
+## Image Set Classification Framework
-Public Repository for my Bachelor Thesis,
+Public Repository for my Bachelor Thesis in Artificial Intelligence, Stijn Boosman
-Stijn Boosman

 Radboud University
-###Title:

 #### Understanding image set classifiers for future evaluation of adversarial profiles to gain control of our own privacy.

 Important!
 Before using this project there a few things to note: